peoplepill id: peter-mutharika

 Mutharika with Australian Foreign Minister Kevin Rudd

-He is a member of the DPP party in Malawi.
-In May 2009, he was elected to the Malawian Parliament, and he was subsequently appointed by his brother Bingu wa Muharika to the Malawi Cabinet as Minister of Justice and Constitutional Affairs.
-He then became Minister of Education, Science and Technology and as of 8 September 2011 he was the Minister of foreign Affairs in the new "war cabinet".
+He is the President of DPP in Malawi.
+In May 2009, he was elected to the Malawian Parliament, and he was subsequently appointed by his brother Bingu wa Mutharika to the Malawi Cabinet as Minister of Justice and Constitutional Affairs.
+He then became Minister of Education, Science and Technology and as of 8 September 2011 he was the Minister of Foreign Affairs in the new "war cabinet".

 DPP Factions

-In 2010, tensions rose over president Bingu wa Mutharika's plans to name Peter Mutharika, his brother, as the party successor over the sitting vice-president, Joyce Banda.
-A female member of parliament, Anita Kalinde, was assaulted, in public, by Mutharika's supporters for supporting Vice-President Banda but no arrests were made.
+In 2010, tensions rose over claims that President Bingu wa Mutharika planned to name Peter Mutharika, his brother, as the party successor over the sitting vice-president, Joyce Banda.
 The Vice-President was later fired from the DPP and launched her own party, the People's Party (PP).
 Some people in DPP resigned over the dismissal of the Vice-President.
 In line with Malawi's laws, Joyce Banda still remained the country's Vice-President although she was fired from the DPP.

 DPP Presidential Endorsement

-In August 2011, the DPP National Governing Council (NGC) endorsed Peter Mutharika as Presidential candidate for the 2014 elections.
+In August 2011, the DPP National Governing Council (NGC) endorsed Peter Mutharika as presidential candidate for the 2014 elections.
 This announcement came a few days after the 20 July 2011 protests where nationwide strikes were held against Bingu Mutharika's regime.
-His appointment decision was made by President Bingu Mutharika and endorsed by the DPP NGC since the party did not hold a convention to elect new leaders.
+His appointment was endorsed by the DPP NGC since the party did not hold a convention to elect new leaders.
 The Secretary General, Wakuda Kamanga stated that the decision was made in spite of the protests because the party believed that the "anger would fade".
 This endorsement also led to the firing of those that were against the nomination process within the party including first vice-president Joyce Banda and second vice-president Khumbo Kachali.
-The national radio station and television have been endorsing Peter Mutharika since early this year as a candidate.

 US citizenship controversy